wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 topology, it could be used to access private services.
 We consider this to be unintended and thus set a couple of network rules on a Restund instance.
 If egress traffic to certain private network ranges should still be allowed, you may adjust `restund_allowed_private_network_cidrs` according to your setup.
+If you install restund together with other services on the same machine you need to set `restund_allowed_private_network_cidrs` for these services to communicate over the private network.

 ### Marking kubenode for calling server (SFT)

 The SFT Calling server should be running on a kubernetes nodes that are connected to the public internet.
-If not all kubernetes nodes match these criteria, you should specifically label the nodes that do match these criteria, so that we're sure SFT is deployed correctly.
+If not all kubernetes nodes match these criteria, you should specifically label the nodes that do match these criteria, so that you're sure SFT is deployed correctly.

-By using a `node_label` we can make sure SFT is only deployed on a certain node like `kubenode4`
+By using a `node_label` you can make sure SFT is only deployed on a certain node like `kubenode4`

 ```
 kubenode4 node_labels="{'wire.com/role': 'sftd'}" node_annotations="{'wire.com/external-ip': 'a.b.c.d'}"